-Following your tender/ proposal for the supply of Volunteer to Career Programme: Expansion of the Burdett Trust for Nursing pilot sites with Helpforce to Health Education England, we are pleased to confirm our intention to award this contract to you.
+Following your tender/ proposal for the supply of the Volunteer to Career Programme to Health Education England, we are pleased to confirm our intention to award this contract to you.

 The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between Health Education England for the provision of the deliverables set out in the Order Form.